Blog post: Coronavirus: Preparedness, Resources & Tips

 Keep fluids on hand, such as bottled water and drinks with electrolytes, such as Pedialyte or Gatorade.
 You can also consider a water filter for your faucets, and maybe some liquor to ease the nerves.
 Utility companies will not shut down during a pandemic, so you don’t need an abundant supply of water.
 If you don’t have a water filter, and you’re picky about faucet water, boil it first, then drink it.

 Make sure you have toothpaste, toilet paper, feminine supplies, diapers, laundry detergent and disinfectant.
 Also, fill prescriptions and pick up over-the-counter pain relievers, antacids, cough and cold medicines, and vitamins.
-There are some reports that ibuprofen and other non-steroidal anti-inflammatory drugs (NSAIDs) could affect the body’s immune response, but this hasn’t been proven.
+There are some reports that ibuprofen and other non-steroidal anti-inflammatory drugs (NSAIDs) could affect the body’s immune response.

 7 – Self care